French Finance Minister Bruno Le Maire: Govt went 'too far' in relying on US consultancies

 Story highlights

-As per earlier a report in Politico, consulting firms like McKinsey, Accenture and Citwell have been extremely influential in French politics, especially when Macron came to power
+As per an earlier report in Politico, consulting firms like McKinsey, Accenture and Citwell have been extremely influential in French politics, especially when Macron came to power

-As per earlier a report in Politico, consulting firms like McKinsey, Accenture and Citwell have been extremely influential in French politics, especially when Macron came to power
+As per an earlier report in Politico, consulting firms like McKinsey, Accenture and Citwell have been extremely influential in French politics, especially when Macron came to power

-In what is being seen in some quarters as a challenge to President Emmanuel Macron, the French Economy and Finance Minister Bruno Le Maire has come out openly against the government's dependence on external consultancies like US firm McKinsey.
+In what is being seen in some quarters as a challenge to President Emmanuel Macron, the French Economy and Finance Minister Bruno Le Maire has come out openly against the government's over reliance and dependence on external consultancies like US firm McKinsey.

 Also read | Probe against McKinsey widened to include alleged illegal financing of Macron's election campaigns

-As per earlier a report in Politico, consulting firms like McKinsey, Accenture and Citwell have been extremely influential in French politics, especially when Macron came to power.
+As per an earlier report in Politico, consulting firms like McKinsey, Accenture and Citwell have been extremely influential in French politics, especially when Macron came to power.

 The French minister acknowledged that past administrations overly relied on consultancies.